jordanbean-msft/openai-fabric-chat/README.md

 ### Setup

-Running this demo successfully requires having access to a SQL database which can be reached from a client machine using traditional SQL Authentication via the `pyodbc` library.
-For our development purposes, we utilized an Azure SQL Database loaded with the AdventureWorks dataset - this can be deployed directly from the Azure portal, and you can whitelist the IP address of the client machine running the demo.
+Running this demo successfully requires having access to a ADX database which can be reached from a client machine.
+For our development purposes, we utilized an Azure ADX Database loaded with the AdventureWorks dataset - this can be deployed directly from the Azure portal, and you can whitelist the IP address of the client machine running the demo.

 Further, you will need to have an instance of Azure OpenAI deployed in a region which supports the Assistants API.
 The system message and functions associated with the deployment can be found in `assistants_sys_msg.txt`, `get_sql_db_schema.json`, and `query_sql_db.json`.

-Create an updated `.env` with values from your SQL/Azure OpenAI resources using `sample.env` as a template.
+Create an updated `.env` with values from your ADX/Azure OpenAI resources using `sample.env` as a template.

 ### Running the Application locally

-To start the Streamlit SQL Chat Application run the following command:
+To start the Streamlit ADX Chat Application run the following command:

 ```shell
 cd src